IowaDave/Thermistors/README.md

 The example code incorporates a set of Big Three constants calculated beforehand.
 Then, just two code statements do the work.
 They are found in the subroutine named ```getTempK()```.

 ### Assess the Output of the Voltage Divider
 The output of the voltage divider is led to an analog input pin on the Arduino.
-The ```analogRead()``` function activates the analog-to-digital converter (ADC) peripheral inside the microcontroller to measure the voltage as a number between 0 and 1023.
-The following defines the ADC measurement, $M_{ADC}$
+The ```analogRead()``` function activates the analog-to-digital converter (ADC) peripheral inside the microcontroller.

+The ADC calculates a ratio of the analog input voltage compared to a reference voltage.
+Most MCUs use their main power input voltage as the reference by default.

+Actually the ADC returns an integer representing that ratio multiplied by the &ldquo;resolution&rdquo; of the ADC, that is, the maximum value that the ADC can return.

+What is that maximum value?
+It depends on the MPU.
+Processors found on older Arduino boards and on the ESP8266 device give 10-bit resolution, making the maximum 1023.
+ESP32 and the new Arduino Uno R4 support 12-bit resolution, making the maximum 8191.

+The following defines the ADC measurement, $M_{ADC}$, for a 10-bit ADC such as that on the Nano shown in the photo.

 ```math
 M_{ADC} = 1023 \times  \frac{V_O}{V_I}